KoenZomers/RingApi/README.md

 [forks]:https://github.com/koenzomers/RingApi/network
 [issues]:https://github.com/koenzomers/RingApi/issues

-This library for C# will allow you to easily communicate with the Ring API and retrieve details about your Ring doorbells and Ring chimes.
+This library for C# compiled against .NET Standard will allow you to easily communicate with the Ring API and retrieve details about your Ring doorbells and Ring chimes.

 ## Version History